 - Recycle don't litter - Remember that storm inlets drain to rivers dispose of household chemicals, oils, and paints at proper waste collection sites - Plant native plants.
-They support wildlife, help preserve our natural diversity and require no fertilizer or herbicides - Clean up after your pets and limit the use of fertilizers and pesticides - Check for leaks from automobiles and heating fuel tanks and clean with absorbent materials like cat litter - Plant a rain garden to capture runoff from rainwater - Join a local stream clean-up team - Do not flush or pour pharmaceuticals down the drain please dispose at dedicated collection sites
+They support wildlife, help preserve our natural diversity and require no fertilizer or herbicides - Clean up after your pets and limit the use of fertilizers and pesticides - Check for leaks from automobiles and heating fuel tanks and clean with absorbent materials like cat litter - Plant a rain garden to capture runoff from rainwater - Join a local stream clean-up team - Do not flush or pour pharmaceuticals down the drain please dispose at dedicated collection sites buys.

-When you turn on the tap, it's easy to see what your water bill buys.
 What's not as easy to see is what it takes to bring that water to your home.
 The miles of pipeline hidden below the ground.
 The facilities that draw water from the source.
 The plant where it's treated and tested.
 The scientists, engineers, and maintenance crews working around the clock to make sure that water is always there when you need it.
 Your water payments are helping to build a better tomorrow by supporting needed improvements that will keep water flowing for all of us-today and well into the future.
-All for about a penny a gallon.
+All for less than a penny a gallon.